 With tight margins and fierce competition for every customer, independent used car dealers are always looking for ways to get more sales without adding employees.
-Our floorplan financing team works with dealers facing these challenges, and we're hearing more about how some are using artificial intelligence (AI) solutions to add ROI without adding staff.
+Our floorplan financing team works with dealers facing these challenges, and we're seeing more independent dealers move from testing AI to depending on it.
+As AI budgets climb across the industry, the dealers waiting on the sidelines are giving up ground they may not get back.

 We sat down with Ross Tinkham, Vice President and General Manager of Automotive at Podium, who has spent nearly a decade working with car dealers.
 He and his team have helped thousands of independent car dealers implement AI-powered lead management solutions.
-Podium operates as a comprehensive communication platform that helps dealers engage and convert leads through multiple channels including text messaging, website chat, and AI agents that can handle customer interactions from initial contact through scheduled appointments.
+Podium operates as a comprehensive communication platform that helps dealers engage and convert leads across text, phone calls, web chat, social, and email.
+It’s AI employee, Jerry, handles customer interactions from initial contact through scheduled test drives and service appointments, working around the clock without added headcount.

 "Podium is an operational platform that dealers use primarily to engage with and convert leads," Tinkham said.
 The platform has evolved significantly, with AI agents now capable of carrying conversations "all the way through to completion," nurturing leads, answering questions, suggesting inventory, and scheduling test drives without involving a human.